 2. Manage diabetes.
 Up to fifty percent of people with chronic kidney disease have diabetes.
 High blood sugars, over time, damage vital organs.
 Poorly managed diabetes increases the risk for further kidney damage, increases the risk of other diabetes complications, increases the risk of infections, and increases the risk of cardiovascular disease.
 Achieve and maintain target blood sugars 80% of the time.
 Discuss with your health care team your numbers, your diabetes management, and your goals for optimal success.
 Your diabetes management may change if your kidney disease changes.

 3. Know your medications.
 What they are, what they do, when to take them, their dose, and what to take them with, or what to avoid with them are all equally important pieces of information regarding your medications.
 Get to know your pharmacist and ask questions.
-Keep your medications in a visual place — where you can see them
+Keep your medications in a visual place — where you can see them to remember to take them.

 5. Follow your diet and fluid restriction.
 Your diet and fluid needs are designed for five main components: